 Image Source: Pixabay

 But more than solely for prototyping, metal 3D printing is more frequently being adopted by major companies for direct implementation into aircraft production.
 Earlier this year Boeing announced a production plan that will integrate titanium 3D printing into the manufacturing of structural components for their 787 Dreamliner--the first time such a strategy has been taken to utilize metal AM in actual plane structure.
 Printing the parts with titanium, rather than producing the parts with traditional methods, is expected to save the company up to $3 million per plane.
 Further, GKN recently announced major developments in their metal 3D production for aerospace, which includes work with Saab for parts for their aircraft and research with Oak Ridge National Laboratory to develop methods to print large-scale aircraft structures, like entire frames.
-GKN is also working with Airbus Safran Launchers and the European Space Agency to produce metal 3D printed rocket nozzles that will reduce part count by 90% and simultaneously reduce cost and production time.
+GKN is also working with Airbus Safran Launchers and the European Space Agency to produce metal 3D printed rocket nozzles that will reduce the part count by 90% and simultaneously reduce cost and production time.

-Metal 3D printing also offers a large application scope for the defense sector in military aircraft, complex weapons systems, high volume weapons, and munition components.
+Metal 3D printing also offers a large application scope for the defense sector in military aircraft, complex weapons systems, high-volume weapons, and munition components.
 The United States government has invested, through a deal between the US Naval Research Laboratory and Concept Laser, to implement metal 3D printer utilization in the country’s defense sector.

-Developments in the defense sector typically result in civilian applications in the next 3-5 years, so the defense sector’s investment in metal 3D technology is a strong indicator that a widespread adoption is around the corner.
+Developments in the defense sector typically result in civilian applications in the next 3-5 years, so the defense sector’s investment in metal 3D technology is a strong indicator that widespread adoption is around the corner.

 Expanding 3D Utilization in the Automotive Sector

 Like in the aerospace sector, rapid prototyping has historically been the most common use of 3D technology within the automotive sector.
-A widespread adoption of metal AM has not yet occurred in the automotive industry because the sector is much more dependent on mass production of parts than the aerospace sector which is significantly cheaper using traditional manufacturing methods.
+Widespread adoption of metal AM has not yet occurred in the automotive industry because the sector is much more dependent on mass production of parts than the aerospace sector which is significantly cheaper using traditional manufacturing methods.